 European Audiovisual Observatory's Financial resources and activities

-The Budget is mainly funded by members’ contributions (currently 41 states and the European Union are members).
+The Budget is mainly funded by members’ contributions, currently 40 states and the European Union are members.
 Contribution rates are based on a formula which takes into account population and Gross Domestic Product.
-Major contributors to the budget (France, Germany, Italy, the Russian Federation, the United Kingdom and the European Union) all pay the same rate.
+Major contributors to the budget (France, Germany, Italy, - the United Kingdom and the European Union) all pay the same rate.

 The work of the Observatory consists predominantly in the gathering and processing of data and information.
 This core activity is extremely labour intensive and depends on the knowledge and expertise of highly specialised staff.
 Accordingly, a significant amount of expenditure relates to staff costs (see the corresponding category).

 The translation and proofreading of the Observatory’s productions, grouped in the category “external services”, are another major item of expenditure and reflect the cost of having three working languages (English, French and German).